Quantifying Gain due to Good Customer Service in a Restaurant

 This above scenario does not take into consideration many potentially devastating situations for the restaurant.
 Additionally, describing this scene does not address the varied and many incredibly opportunistic possibilities that can occur from this event.
 For example, consider the ramifications if the principals involved included a president or CEO of a company considering a restaurant site for a private party of 50 customers and a $75,000 budget.

-The last comment needs to be approved.
+The last comment and 6 other comment(s) need to be approved.

 0 replies